 These vegan cake pops are dairy-free and egg-free and make a festive addition to any celebration or party.
 Don’t let food allergies keep you from enjoying these delicious treats!

-My sweet little nephew has food allergies.
-We found out when he was a baby that he absolutely could not eat dairy.
-When he got older and was tested for more allergies, it was discovered that he was also allergic to eggs, as well.
+We found out when my sweet little nephew was a baby that he absolutely could not eat dairy.
+When he was tested for more allergies, it was discovered that he was allergic to eggs, as well.

 I have been making his birthday cakes for the past 8 years.
 Whether it’s a simple layered cake or a monster truck mountain, I have loved seeing that his food allergies did not prevent him from having the birthday cake of his dreams.

-Apparently this was the first time he had ever eaten a cake pop.
-When he took his first bite a big smile spread over his face.
-He turned to his little brother (who does not have any food allergies) and said, “No wonder you always ask for a cake pop at Starbucks!”
+He took his first bite of a cake pop a few years ago.
+A big smile spread over his face and told his allergy free little brother, “No wonder you always ask for a cake pop at Starbucks!”

 No birthday should go without some sort of birthday cake, even if you have food allergies.